 There is no average or poor camp here nor any low-cost options.
 Deciding between them is usually determined by budget or your safari personality and you can be sure of a great experience regardless of where you choose to stay.

 Mana Pools is not open year-round as the soil type when wet becomes a sticky bog.
 Ideally, the best time to visit this park is a little after dry season begins, around the end of June/middle of July, to give the bush a chance to dry up inland and nudge the game toward the permanent pools and the river.

 Equally mid-October to November, whilst sensational for game viewing, is extraordinarily hot.
 Hot enough to have a very serious conversation with us here at Tailormade Africa about your heat tolerances.
 Only a handful of camps have swimming pools and permanent plumbing for endless cooling showers.

-Mana Pools is better suited to clients that have been on safari before or at the very least you need a strong sense of adventure as it really a wild frontier and you feel it when you are there.
-Mana Pools is so good that we recommend you plan your entire Zimbabwe safari around it, the rewards for doing so are potentially life-changing.
+Mana Pools is better suited to clients that have been on safari before or at the very least for those with a strong sense of adventure.
+It really is a wild frontier only fully felt whilst you are there.
+Mana Pools is so good that we recommend you plan your entire Zimbabwe safari around it.
+The rewards for doing so are potentially life-changing.